 - ‘Dance’ without moving your feet.

 - Take a 10-minute ‘feeling break’ every morning, afternoon, and evening.

 #4- Yellow Quadrant:

 - Invent a ‘gourmet’ dish and actually prepare it.

 - Imagine yourself in the year 2025.

 By understanding your people better you can communicate more ‘in their language’.
-You can understand that a leader can be dominant in any quadrant.
+Furthermore, you can understand that a leader can be dominant in any quadrant.
 However, the challenge is working on those less dominant quadrants, and using the strengths of the people in your team to be ‘a whole brain’.

-Herrmann International has written an excellent white paper called ‘Inclusive Leadership Playbook‘.
-This whitepaper explains how leaders should embrace diversity and that ‘whole brained teams are 66% more effective than homogeneous teams’.
+Herrmann International has written an excellent whitepaper called ‘Inclusive Leadership Playbook‘: This explains how leaders should embrace diversity and found that ‘whole brained teams’ are substantially more effective.

-Psychometric tools and tests can help to find a person’s ‘fit’ within a business by evaluating their skills, knowledge and personality.
-They are often heavily used for recruitment, but can also provide useful data as a management tool for team development and leadership success.
+Thinking and powerful assessment tools, such as psychometrics, can help to find a person’s ‘fit’ within a business by evaluating their skills, knowledge and personality.
+Consequently, they are often heavily used for recruitment, but can also provide useful data as a management tool for team building, development and leadership success.
 Furthermore, they can help the person develop an awareness of their own strengths and weaknesses.